AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/errors/retry.md

 ### Use the Break directive

-1. In the [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md), enable the **Allow storing of Incomplete Executions** option.
+1. In the [The scenario settings panel in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-settings-panel.md), enable the **[!UICONTROL Allow storing of Incomplete Executions]** option.

 1. Attach an error handler route to the module, as described in [Error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/error-handling.md).
 1. Link the Break directive to the error handler route (see [Directives for error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/directives-for-error-handling.md)) and configure it.